On the classification of irreducible representations of affine Hecke algebras with unequal parameters: Introduction

 \chapter{Introduction}

 [thmintro]{Corollary}

-Let $\mc R = (X,R_0,Y,R_0^\vee, F_0)$ be a based root datum with finite Weyl group $W_0$ and (extended) affine Weyl group $W^e = W_0 \ltimes X$.
-For every parameter function $q : W^e \to \C^\times$ there is an affine Hecke algebra $\mc H = \mc H (\mc R,q)$.
+Let $\mc R = (X,R_0,Y,R_0^\vee, F_0)$ be a based root datum with finite Weyl group $W_0$ and (extended) affine Weyl group $W = W_0 \ltimes X$.
+For every parameter function $q : W \to \C^\times$ there is an affine Hecke algebra $\mc H = \mc H (\mc R,q)$.

-The most important and most studied case is when $q$ takes the same value on all simple (affine) reflections in $W^e$.
+The most important and most studied case is when $q$ takes the same value on all simple (affine) reflections in $W$.
 If this value is a prime power, then $\mc H$ is isomorphic to the convolution algebra of Iwahori-biinvariant functions on a reductive $p$-adic group with root datum $\mc R^\vee = (Y,R_0^\vee,X,R_0,F_0^\vee)$ \cite{IwMa}.
-Moreover the generic Hecke algebra obtained by replacing $q$ with a formal variable $\mathbf q$ is known \cite{KaLu1,ChGi} to be isomorphic to the $G_\C \times \C^\times$-equivariant $K$-theory of the Steinberg variety of $G_\C$, the complex Lie group with root datum $\mc R^\vee$.
+Suppose that the complex Lie group $G_\C$ with root datum $\mc R$ has simply connected derived group.
+Then the generic Hecke algebra obtained by replacing $q$ with a formal variable $\mathbf q$ is known \cite{KaLu1,ChGi} to be isomorphic to the $G_\C \times \C^\times$-equivariant $K$-theory of the Steinberg variety of $G_\C$.
 Via this geometric interpretation Kazhdan and Lusztig \cite{KaLu} classified and constructed all irreducible representations of $\mc H (\mc R,q)$ (when $q \in \C^\times$ is not a root of unity), in accordance with the local Langlands program.

 On the other hand, the definition of affine Hecke algebras with generators and relations allows one to choose the values of $q$ on non-conjugate simple reflections independently.
 Although this might appear to be an innocent generalization, much less is known about affine Hecke algebras with unequal parameters.
 The reason is that Lusztig's constructions in equivariant $K$-theory \cite{KaLu1} allow only one deformation parameter.
 Kato \cite{Kat2} invented a more complicated variety, called an exotic nilpotent cone, which plays a similar role for the three parameter affine Hecke algebra of type $C_n^{(1)}$.
 From this one can extract a classification of the tempered dual, for an arbitrary parameter function $q$ \cite{CiKa}.